 …

-10.35.3 MMS initialization and setup
+10.35.3 Narrowband MMS initialization and setup

 …

 10.35.4 MMS control phase

 …

 The poll message (10.35.9.7) serves to enable carrier coherent transmissions from the initiator to the responder device.
 Additionally, the poll message may indicate short-term operating parameters for the current ranging round and optionally request that the responder suggests short-term operating parameters for the next ranging round.
-The poll message is transmitted at long-term NB PHY configuration.
+The poll message is transmitted at long-term Management PHY configuration.
 After receiving the poll message including short-term operating parameters, the responder shall update the short-term operating parameters accordingly.

-The poll message is transmitted using the long-term NB PHY configuration.
+The poll message is transmitted using the long-term Management PHY configuration.

 The response message serves to enable carrier coherent transmissions from the responder to the initiator device.
 Additionally, a response message may serve to convey control information from the responder to the initiator, as follows: If the responder receives a poll message from the initiator with a request to suggest short-term operating parameters and is not intending to send any measurement report in the current ranging round, then the response message transmitted by the responder shall include suggested short-term operating parameters.
 The initiator may make use of the suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
-If the NB PHY configuration is indicated in the poll message, the response message is transmitted using the NB PHY configuration indicated in the poll message.
-Otherwise, the response message is transmitted using the long-term NB PHY configuration.
+If the Management PHY configuration is indicated in the poll message, the response message is transmitted using the Management PHY configuration indicated in the poll message.
+Otherwise, the response message is transmitted using the long-term Management NB PHY configuration.

 …